pyllyukko/user.js/README.md

 * Spoofing referers disables CSRF protection on some login pages not implementing origin-header/cookie+token based CSRF protection
 * Blocking 3rd-party cookies breaks a number of payment gateways
 * Clearing open windows on Firefox exit causes 2 windows to open when Firefox starts https://bugzilla.mozilla.org/show_bug.cgi?id=1334945
+* Make sure to set a Master password to protect Firefox's password storage against basic malware that could extract your password information
 * .URL shortcut files will be created with a generic icon
 * OCSP leaks your IP and domains you visit to the CA when OCSP Stapling is not available on visited host
 * OCSP is vulnerable to replay attacks when nonce is not configured on the OCSP responder